Fund managers flee euro zone financials

 Managers said a reversal in European Central Bank policies on quantitative easing and a rapid launch of euro bonds could slow a sell-off and even coax bargain-hunters back to the markets, but most are planning a long stay on the sidelines.

-"There's a few of us out there who got badly burnt in 2008 and don't think it is something we want to revisit," said Snowden.
+"There's a few of us out there who got badly burned in 2008 and don't think it is something we want to revisit," said Snowden.

 "Clients rightly want answers when we get it wrong -- if you buy more while all this is going on, you have signed your own resignation letter."